sidart/bizdom/_posts/2020-12-12-british-india-corporation-and-mundhra-affair.md

 subtitle: After the Raj
 ---

+Cawnpore as it was known at that time , was the supply base for the British Army in India.
+Elgin Mill was founded in 1864, for making khaki uniforms for the Army and police, they were also making tents and blankets.
+Nearby was Cooper Allen, where leather was fashioned into army boots and saddlery.
+All this lead to the name of Manchester of the East.

 British India Corporation (BIC) was the product of a collaboration between five Kanpur merchants (George Allen, W.E.
 Cooper, Bevan Petman, J. Condon and Gavin S. Jones), who, between 1876 and 1894, started woollen mills, cotton mills, leather factories in the city.
+The South African War meant boom time for army supplies.
+For every 100,000 pairs of boots, 60,000 were made in Cawnpore.

 By early 1920s, Sir Alexander MacRobert, a self-made millionaire acquired these mills in Kanpur and established British India Corporation as a public limited company, at that time he was also called as "The King of Cawnpore".